-AGCH
+4.3.7.3.3.2.3 AGCH

-The Access Grant CHannel (AGCH): downlink only, used to allocate traffic channel resources to the terminal.
+The Access Grant CHannel (AGCH): downlink only, used to allocate traffic channel resources to the user terminal or MES.
 Each AGCH burst contains 192 bits of information and is broadcast using either the six-slot DC6 burst or the DC12 burst.

-BACH
+4.3.7.3.3.2.4 BACH

 The Basic Alerting CHannel (BACH): downlink only, used to alert MESs.
-Each BACH burst is two-time slot duration and is broadcast using 6PSK modulation.
+The BCCH system information parameters are described in ETSI TS 101 376-4-8.
+Each BCCH burst contains 192 bit of information.
+The BCCH is broadcast using either the BCCH burst structure or the DC12 burst structure.
+The BCCH burst structure is six-slot long and is broadcast using /4 CQPSK modulation is encoded using a convolutional code.

-4.3.7.3 FEC
+4.3.7.4 FEC